Beta Eridani

-Beta Eridani (β Eridani, abbreviated Beta Eri, β Eri), formally named Cursa /'k3rs@/, is the second-brightest star in the constellation of Eridanus, located in the northeast end of this constellation near the shared border with Orion.
+Beta Eridani (β Eridani, abbreviated Beta Eri, β Eri), formally named Cursa /'k3rs@/, is the second-brightest star in the barely equatorial-southern constellation of Eridanus, located in the northeast end of this constellation near the shared border with Orion.
 The apparent visual magnitude of this star is 2.796, so it can be viewed with the naked eye in dark skies.
 Parallax measurements yield an estimated distance of about 89 ly from the Earth.

 Nomenclature

 Beta Eridani is the star's Bayer designation.
 It has the traditional name Cursa derived from Al Kursiyy al Jauzah, "the Chair (or "Footstool") of the Central One".
 This is the name of the star association consisting of this star along with Lambda Eridani, Psi Eridani and Tau Orionis.

 According to a NASA catalogue of stars, Al Kursiyy al Jauzah was the title of three stars: β Eri is Cursa, Psi Eridani Al Kursiyy al Jauzah I, and Lambda Eridani Al Kursiyy al Jauzah II (excluding Tau Orionis).

 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Cursa for this star.

 In Chinese, 玉井 (Yù Jǐng), "the Jade Well", refers to an asterism consisting of β Eridani, λ Eridani, ψ Eridani and τ Orionis.
 Consequently, the Chinese name for β Eridani itself is "the third star of Jade Well" (玉井三 Yù Jǐng sān).

 In older texts, Yu Jing was also spelt Yuh Tsing.